signed/starters/typescript/spa-pos-backlog.md

   100 €	10 % reduction
   200 €	15 % reduction
   500 €	20 % reduction
+- holidays no reduced pay

+## Backend
+- clock per group where current time can be queried
+-

 # Backlog
 1. Basic pay